 So if the body gets too hot it can’t get rid of the excess heat through the skin and our core temperature increases.
 The only way for the body to compensate for this is by reducing the activity in the thyroid, as the thyroid is responsible for body metabolism and thereby also heat production.
 So an important reason for an underactive thyroid is to compensate for poor circulation to the skin, which occur because of over breathing that lowers the CO2 pressure, which in turn makes the blood vessels constrict.

-increase when the CO2 levels are low
+Fungi produces carbon dioxide and may increase when the CO2 levels are low

-Fungi are everywhere.
+Fungi and their spores are everywhere.
 They are present in air, so with every breath we inhale hundreds of fungi spores.
 Although, with nasal breathing we can probably stop most of them from entering the lungs.
-They are in the soil forming an amazing symbiotic relationship with the roots of the trees.
-They can even be found in rocks.
-For millions of years they have done an important job in tearing up rocks into smaller and smaller rock crystals until eventually soil has been formed.
+They are also in the soil forming mykorrhiza – an amazing symbiotic relationship between microscopic fungi spores growing into the roots of trees and plants, heping each other to take up nutrients.

 Skin infections.
 The pH of the skin is normally between 4-5.
 Poor circulation to the skin, because of low CO2, may raise skin pH (as CO2 is acidic), hence provide a favorable environment for fungi and diseases like athlete’s foot, ringworm and other fungal infections of the skin may develop.

-- Cryptococcus gattii.
+Cryptococcus gattii.
 This yeast is primarily responsible for cryptococcosis, a fungal disease that occurs in about one million HIV/AIDS patients, causing over 600,000 deaths annually.

-High carbon dioxide levels
+High carbon dioxide levels in social insect colonies

-- Scientists Explore Queen Bee Longevity:(Ref 7) “The queen honey bee is genetically identical to the workers in her hive, but she lives 10 times longer.
+Scientists Explore Queen Bee Longevity:(Ref 7) “The queen honey bee is genetically identical to the workers in her hive, but she lives 10 times longer.
 Many times the way organisms achieve longevity is via a tradeoff with reproduction,” said entomology professor Gene Robinson, principal investigator on the study.
-‘In general, life forms that postpone reproduction until later in life live longer.
+“In general, life forms that postpone reproduction until later in life live longer.
 But the queen bee has her cake and eats it too.
 She’s an egg-laying machine.
-She lays 2,000 eggs a day and yet lives 10 times longer than individuals that stem from the same genome and yet do not reproduce.’ ”
+She lays 2,000 eggs a day and yet lives 10 times longer than individuals that stem from the same genome and yet do not reproduce.”

 Extended longevity of queen honey bees compared to workers is associated with peroxidation-resistant membranes:(Ref 8) “Assuming the same slope of the relationship between membrane peroxidation index and maximum lifespan as previously observed for mammal and bird species, we propose that the 3-fold difference in peroxidation index of phospholipids of queens and workers is large enough to account for the order-of-magnitude difference in their longevity.”

 Termites have a very organized society – workers are responsible for building the nest and collect dead wood, plants and leaves, soldiers defending the colony, and a queen and king are responsible for reproduction.
 Termite species in Africa and Asia have been cultivating fungi for consumption for tens of millions of years.
 And they do it well as the harvest of a colony retain the same high yield level for up to several decades.
 As mentioned above, the interesting thing is that fungi give off carbon dioxide.